If you’re like most quilters – you have a LOT of patterns. 🙂

 Add a backing to your wall hanging (I used spray adhesive to baste it to the batting) and outline your applique.
 Here’s a closer look at the placement and the outlining.

-Set that block aside while we make the pieces for the frame.
+Set that block aside while you make the pieces for the churn dash frame.